Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 ## Technologies Used

 - Java
-- Spring Boot
+- Spring-Boot
 - JPA(Java Persistence API)
 - Docker
-- Postgre SQL
+- PostgreSQL

 ## Installation

 Provide instructions on how to install the project.
-Include any dependencies that need to be installed and any specific steps-that need to be taken.
+Include any dependencies that need to be installed and any specific steps that needs to be taken.

 ### Prerequisites

-- Docker installed on the machine.
+- Docker installed on a machine.

 ### Steps